Introduction to the Classical Guitar

 4. Neck: The neck is the elongated section of the guitar that connects the headstock to the body.
 It provides the foundation for the fretboard and is usually made of wood like mahogany or maple.

 5. Body: The body of the guitar is the large, hollow section that amplifies the sound produced by the strings.
-The classical guitar’s body is typically made of tonewoods such as spruce or cedar for the top (soundboard), and rosewood, mahogany, or cypress for the back and sides.
+The classical guitar’s body is typically made of tonewoods such as spruce or cedar for the top (soundboard), and rosewood, mahogany, or maple for the back and sides.

 6. Sound Hole: Located in the middle of the soundboard, the sound hole allows the sound to resonate within the body and project outward.
 The rosette, an intricate decorative pattern around the sound hole, is a hallmark of classical guitars.

 7. Bridge: The bridge is located on the soundboard, below the sound hole.
 It anchors the strings to the body of the guitar and transfers their vibrations to the soundboard, playing a critical role in sound production.
-The saddle, a small piece typically made of bone or plastic, sits in the bridge and supports the strings.
+The saddle, a small piece typically made of bone or plastic, sits in a slot in the bridge and supports the strings.

 Differences Between Classical and Acoustic Guitars